Lahcen Achy is no longer with the Carnegie Middle East Center.

-Lahcen Achy is a nonresident scholar at the Carnegie Middle East Center in Beirut.
+Lahcen Achy was a nonresident scholar at the Carnegie Middle East Center in Beirut.
 He is an economist with expertise in development, institutional economics, trade, and labor and a focus on the Middle East and North Africa.

 From 2004 to 2009, he was a professor at Morocco’s National Institute of Statistics and Applied Economics, where he taught development and international economics.
 In September 2008, he was a visiting professor at the Gambian University of Banjul.
 Prior to that, he was a research associate at the Free University of Brussels and a visiting professor in the international master’s program jointly organized by the Free University and the University of Namur.